Dallas County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Dallas County is the second-most-populous county in Texas and home to a sprawling judicial system headquartered primarily in downtown Dallas.
-Tens of thousands of cases move through the county’s courts each year, generating records that span felony prosecutions, civil disputes, family law proceedings, probate administration, and more.
-Two principal custodians oversee the preservation and release of these records: the Dallas County District Clerk, who maintains files for district-level civil, criminal, family, and juvenile courts, and the Dallas County Clerk, who manages records for the county courts at law, county criminal courts, probate courts, and vital statistics.
-Under Texas Government Code, Chapter 51, both offices are charged with safeguarding these materials and making them available in accordance with applicable law.
+Dallas County is the second-most-populous county in Texas and home to one of the largest judicial systems in the state, with its main courthouse facilities clustered in downtown Dallas.
+Tens of thousands of cases move through its courts every year, covering everything from felony prosecutions to civil disputes, family law proceedings, probate administration, and more.
+Two offices handle the preservation and release of those records: the Dallas County District Clerk, who maintains files for district-level civil, criminal, family, and juvenile courts; and the Dallas County Clerk, who manages records for the county courts at law, county criminal courts, probate courts, and vital statistics.
+Under Texas Government Code, Chapter 51, both offices are responsible for safeguarding these materials and making them available as the law requires.

 How to Look Up a Court Case in Dallas County?

-Dallas County provides multiple pathways for locating court case records, depending on the case type and the office that holds the file.
+Dallas County offers several ways to find court case records, depending on what type of case you need and which office holds the file.

 Online Portals

-The county operates two primary electronic search systems:
+The county runs two main electronic search systems:

-- Criminal Background Search — The Felony and Misdemeanor case search tool allows name-based or case-number lookups for criminal matters and does not require registration.
+2. Criminal Background Search — The Felony and Misdemeanor case search tool lets you look up criminal matters by name or case number and doesn't require you to register first.

-Additionally, the online record search page consolidates links to civil, criminal, probate, and other Dallas County case databases in a single location.
+The online record search page also brings together links to civil, criminal, probate, and other Dallas County case databases in one place.

 In-Person Requests

-Records are available at counter windows in the county’s two principal courthouse buildings:
+You can access records at counter windows in two main courthouse buildings:

 George Allen Courts Building (Civil, Family, Juvenile, Probate)